Walter Shelley

 Walter Shelley sailed to the English colony at Jamestown, Virginia before 1619.

 Walter Shelley was one of the original subscribers to the London Company.
 He was a member of the First Legislative Assembly in America and sat for Smith's Hundred when they met at Jamestown on July 30, 1619.
 His name appears on a monument to the first House of Burgesses which stands at Jamestown today.

 Shelley died of fever in 1619, very shortly after the Assembly began.
+It was thought by most scholars that he was related to the Percy Bysshe Shelley family.